 You’re diligently checking your skin for new or changing moles when you see it: a large, multicolored spot with a jagged border.
 It’s a textbook example of an atypical mole, exhibiting several of the ABCDE signs of melanoma.
 The next steps are obvious: Call your dermatologist and make an appointment to get it checked.

 But what if the spot doesn’t look like the images of skin cancer you’ve seen?
 Sometimes identifying a potential skin cancer isn’t so straightforward.
 Skin cancer comes in many forms, and tumors don’t always display the most well-known characteristics of the disease.
+To simplify the process, here are three things to look for: If you see anything new, changing or unusual on your skin, get it checked by a dermatologist as soon as possible.

-When determining whether a particular mole is concerning, the ABCDE acronym, which stands for Asymmetry, Border irregularity, Color variations, Diameter over 6 mm (about ¼”) and Evolution or change, is a powerful tool.
+When determining whether a particular mole is concerning, the ABCDE acronym, which stands for Asymmetry, Border irregularity, Color variations, Diameter over 6 mm (about ¼”) or Dark and Evolution or change, is a powerful tool.
 Knowing what each of the letters stands for and learning to recognize these warning signs is a great first step in making sure that your self-exams are productive.
 But relying solely on the ABCDEs isn’t the best self-exam strategy.

 “You could miss something,” says Darrick Antell, MD, a board-certified plastic and reconstructive surgeon practicing in New York.
 “That can be a dangerous mistake.”